reritom/Flask-Microservice-Tutorial/README.md

 ...

-If you run `python application.py` you should now be able to target the application to create resources and allocations with useful responses.
+If you run `python application.py` you should now be able to target the application to create resources and allocations with populated responses.